sitegeist/sms-responsive-images/Documentation/AdministratorManual/Index.rst

 - Create a new page
 - Create a TypoScript extension template on the page
    - Include the static TypoScript "Responsive Images (Demo)".
-   - Make sure that the page inherits or includes the static TypoScripts "Responsive Images" and "Fluid Content Elements"
+   - Make sure that the page inherits or includes the static TypoScripts "Responsive Images", "Fluid Content Elements" and "Fluid Content Elements CSS (optional)"
 - Add an image to the media field in the page properties, adjust cropping for each variant
 - Add image elements to the main content column